apache/drill/_docs/connect/007-mongo-plugin.md

 This tutorial assumes that you have Drill installed locally (embedded mode), as well as MongoDB.
-Examples in this tutorial use zip code aggregation data provided by MongoDB.
+Examples in this tutorial use zip code aggregation data provided by MongDB.
 Before You Begin provides links to download tools and data used throughout the tutorial.

 **Note:** A local instance of Drill is used in this tutorial for simplicity.
 You can also run Drill and MongoDB together in distributed mode.